Leadership Assumptions That Damage Tomorrow

 Leadership Assumptions: The Damage You Don’t See Today

 Leadership assumptions may seem like a harmless blip that you can easily fix.
-Yet the power of leadership assumptions is far more damaging than you think.
+Yet the effect of leadership assumptions is far more damaging than you think.

 Leadership Assumptions: The Damage You Don’t Foresee

 You can shift your leadership assumptions as you see what trouble they created.
 Yet leadership assumptions about people can leave irreversible damage.
-Here are three true stories to illustrate.
+Here are three case studies to illustrate.

 A manager of a group home for troubled teens got promoted to the top leadership spot after working there for many years.
 She then told the nurse on staff not to call 911 when the teens had medical emergencies because all teens fake it to get attention.
 After trying to change the leader’s mind, the nurse resigned because she saw the directive as unethical and dangerous.
 She cared for the teens and also didn’t want to lose her nursing license.
 P.S.
 The leader gave directives to other managers who sequentially resigned.